 So we created that forum.
 We started hosting breakfasts and meetings with members to build relationships and talk issues.
 Connections started to form.
 Members started to pair up to work on small but important reforms like No Budget, No Pay.
 And then the members took the initiative to get organized and create their own Caucus.

 With No Labels’ leadership, the Problem Solvers Caucus was born.
 Today, this Caucus is co-chaired by Pennsylvania Republican Brian Fitzpatrick and New Jersey Democrat Josh Gottheimer.
 It counts over 50 members, evenly divided between the parties, several of whom have been so conspicuously courageous, that No Labels has mobilized our entire nationwide community to support them in their campaigns.

 The House and Senate are 100 yards apart but we may as well be 100 miles apart given how little we talk to one another.

 We brought House Problem Solvers Caucus and Senate members—from both parties—together to talk about where they could find common ground.
-This “bicameral” meeting was so unusual in fact, that one of the senators remarked, “The House and Senate are 100 yards apart but we may as well be 100 miles apart given how little we talk to one another.”
+This “bicameral” meeting was so unusual in fact, that one of the senators at the meeting remarked, “The House and Senate are 100 yards apart but we may as well be 100 miles apart given how little we talk to one another.”

-Even amid the worsening divisions in our politics, in 2021 and 2022, this bipartisan House-Senate alliance built by No Labels managed to lead passage of the biggest infrastructure bill in sixty years, the first gun safety bill in 30 years and major legislation to invest in U.S. innovation and counter communist China.
+Even amid the worsening divisions in our politics, in 2021 and 2022, this House-Senate alliance built by No Labels managed to lead passage of the biggest infrastructure bill in sixty years, the first gun safety bill in 30 years and major legislation to invest in U.S. innovation and counter communist China.